 We offer accreditation in Autodesk Maya, demonstrating your skill and knowledge in using computer animation software to future employers.

 Level 1 enables you to develop your creative ideas through a range of different medium and technical practices.
-You will learn new approaches to game play and nurture both your programming and digital design skills to successfully communicate your creative ideas to an audience.
+You will learn new approaches to game play and nurture both your programming and digital design skills to successfully communicate your creative ideas within game engines.

 Level 2 allows you to expand and explore on your game design skills.
 You will have the opportunity to apply your knowledge and understanding of animation and design artwork to produce character modelling and virtual environments.
 Your skill base will expand building upon the use of digital practices and collaborations for game creation.

-Level 3 provides opportunities for you to research and produce innovative proposals to produce a unique game design.
-It is an opportunity for you to evolve your own personal development, whilst working with key industry partnerships for graduate success.
+Level 3 provides opportunities for you to research and produce innovative proposals to produce a unique game design through to a functioning game.
+It is an opportunity for you to evolve your own personal development, whilst working with key industry partnerships for graduate success

-- Client Project – working on an industry live brief for real world scenarios
+Client Project – working on an industry live brief for real world scenarios: Utilise our industry and emergent tech company contacts to secure a brief that will allow development of your personal chosen skillset.

 Further information on this course is available in the programme specification.
 Please note that the programme specification relates to course content that is currently being studied by students at the University.
 For new programmes, the programme specification will be made available online prior to the start of the course.